How we verify

 Every quote is verbatim, every quote is linked

 When a report says "The company disclosed…" and shows a quoted passage, that passage is extracted verbatim from the filing — not paraphrased.
-The "verify on EDGAR →" link on every quote opens SEC.gov and highlights the exact paragraph, so you can confirm in one click.
+The "verify on EDGAR →" link on every quote opens the source document on SEC.gov, usually positioned near the quoted passage (browsers may or may not yellow-highlight the fragment).
 If the model tries to introduce a specific claim that isn't present in the source, a source-anchoring check catches it before publication.

 Cross-surface consistency checks

-We run over 100 deterministic checks against every report before it's published.
+We run well over 100 deterministic checks against every report before it's published (the catalog keeps growing as we ship new failure modes).
 The most load-bearing families:

 What we do not claim

 The AI still writes the narrative — the connective analysis, materiality judgments, and interpretation.
-That prose is grounded to the deterministic figures and quoted source text, but interpretive framing ("this suggests management is de-risking the pipeline") is model output, and you should read it as one analyst's read, not a machine-verified fact.
-The verifiable layer is the numbers, the quotes, and the sources.
-The framing is commentary.
+That prose is grounded where we can to deterministic figures and quoted source text, but interpretive framing ("this suggests management is de-risking the pipeline") is model output, and you should read it as one analyst's read, not a machine-verified fact.
+Quotes linked to EDGAR are the strongest evidence layer; the framing is commentary.

 What this means for you